How should sales development reporting work?

-Here are our reporting mechanisms:
+Here’s our reporting mechanisms:

 - CLIENTS: We share real-time lead and activity reporting in a client portal that is accessible 24/7.
 Our dashboard highlights successes and future pipeline growth with clear insight into the calls and conversations held.
 Reports are all exportable via CSV.
 Some clients get automated email alerts when a prospect shows interest in their offer or books a meeting.
 Some clients have even engaged at a level justifying a sync between our CRM and theirs, meaning they get automatic updates sent to their database directly.

 - SDR MANAGEMENT: Our SDR managers can log in and see dashboard highlighting how many calls were placed across multiple systems and clients, then drill down into each report in greater detail.
 We include daily, weekly, and monthly reports.
 This means they always know that reps are hitting the service level agreements set by sales and account management.
 It also allows for auditing of call recordings, follow up processes, and our meeting confirmation process.